Military claims to have captured Kotkai, Taliban chief’s hometown, in South Waziristan.

 The military launched its campaign against the Taliban in South Waziristan over a week ago, pitting around 30,000 Pakistani troops against an estimated 10-12,000 Taliban fighters.

-The region has become a stronghold for fighters who fled Afghanistan after the US-led invasion toppled the Taliban rulers there in late 2001.
+The government says the region has become a stronghold for fighters who fled Afghanistan after the US-led invasion toppled the Taliban rulers there in late 2001.

 The army’s offensive comes amid a wave of Taliban attacks across the country that have left close to 200 people dead.